Add-ins for Outlook on mobile devices

 The makeEwsRequestAsync API isn't supported on mobile since the mobile app uses REST APIs to communicate with the server.
 If your app backend needs to connect to the Exchange server, you can use the callback token to make REST API calls.
 For details, see Use the Outlook REST APIs from an Outlook add-in.

 When you submit your add-in to the store with MobileFormFactor in the manifest, you'll need to agree to our developer addendum for add-ins on iOS, and you must submit your Apple Developer ID for verification.

-What makes a good scenario for mobile add-ins?
+What makes a good scenario for Outlook mobile add-ins?

 Remember that the average Outlook session length on a phone is much shorter than on a PC.
 That means your add-in must be fast, and the scenario must allow the user to get in, get out, and get on with their email workflow.

 The add-in brings valuable information into Outlook, helping users triage their email and respond appropriately.
-Example: a CRM add-in that lets the user see customer information and share appropriate information.
+For example, a customer relationship management (CRM) add-in that lets the user see customer information and share appropriate information.

 The add-in adds value to the user's email content by saving the information to a tracking, collaboration, or similar system.
-Example: an add-in that lets users turn emails into task items for project tracking, or help tickets for a support team.
+For example, an add-in that lets users turn emails into task items for project tracking, or help tickets for a support team.